 Artist and filmmaker María Molina Peiró explores the growing fear of forgetting in our society and invites the viewer to rethink the role that forgetting might play in the creation of memory—in both individual and collective terms.
 Her film The Refuge takes place in La Mancha, Spain, and follows an old lady who’s obsessed with the Spanish Civil War, a girl filming compulsively, and a group of bunker hunters using GPS technology to locate lost remains from the war.

-In his project Augustijn in Aalst, Omar A. Chowdhury delves into the meta-history of a young Belgian man’s conversion to Islam in the post-industrial city of Aalst and the mirrored, ambiguous relations between him and the author, a Muslim-heretic artist.
+In his project Augustijn, Omar A. Chowdhury delves into the meta-history of a young man’s conversion to Islam in the post-industrial city of Aalst and the mirrored, ambiguous relations between him and the author, a Muslim-heretic artist.
 Both find themselves ostracized from the communities which formed them.
-The theoretics of conversion, of traversing liminal states and identities, and of a radical politics inflected by religion and agnosticism are woven into a narrative that characterized by unstable para-fiction.
+The theoretics of conversion, of traversing liminal states of identity, and of a politics inflected or even driven by religion are critical threads woven into a narrative that oscillates between fiction and non-fiction, ultimately blurring both.

 Based in Kampala, Uganda, electronic musician Hibo Elmi DJs under the moniker HIBOTEP, and has played to crowds in festivals across east Africa.
 For her project, titled Ninjabis, she encourages her audience to give up stereotypes and reliance on expectations and experience the unknown, with the help of what she dubs as “Ninjabis, the blasphemous musical terrorists.”